karthikeyan1610/AI-phase1/README.md

 # AI-phase1
-this is the first project in Naan Mudhalvan scheme phase 1
+ in this Naan Mudhalvan scheme, all phase  projects are here